irfanbariss/cinevolver/README.md

 ## Project Summary:

-In this project, you developed a movie recommendation application called "Cinevolver" using HTML, CSS, and JavaScript.
+In this project, I developed a movie recommendation application called "Cinevolver" using HTML, CSS, and JavaScript.
 This application suggests movies to users based on specific genres and allows them to mark watched movies.

 ##Techniques Used: